18F/C2/doc/setup.md

     ./script/bootstrap
     ```

-1. Register an application on [MyUSA](https://myusa-staging.18f.us/authorizations).
-Note that your application will need the `email` scope.
+1. [Register an application on MyUSA](https://alpha.my.usa.gov/applications/new) that provides the `email` scope.
 1. Add the required `MYUSA_*` values in your [`.env`](.env.example).

 ### Troubleshooting